-Unfortunately, many companies and insurers were able to successfully lobby for new workers compensation laws that are designed to limit the benefits that Illinois workers receive.
+Unfortunately, many companies and insurers were able to successfully lobby for new workers’ compensation laws that are designed to reduce the benefits that Illinois workers receive.
 There are many common traps that workers often fall into that limit the full amount of their recovery.

-The workers compensation attorneys at Goldberg Weisman Cairo have represented injured Illinois workers since 1977 and obtained more than $2 billion in benefits on behalf of our clients.
-We represent more union workers, including members of the boilermakers union, than any other firm.
+The workers’ compensation attorneys at GWC Injury Lawyers have represented injured Illinois workers since 1977 and obtained more than $2 billion in benefits on behalf of our clients.
+We represent more union workers, including members of the Boilermakers Union, than any other firm.

 The Boilermakers Union: Representing a Diverse Range of Workers

 The International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers is an AFL-FIO-affiliated union that represents workers in North America across a large variety of fields.
 Although all members of the union may refer to themselves as boilermakers, many work in non-boiler-related professions such as: